 The Complete Works of William Shakespeare, Volumes 1 and 2 are two-volume hardbacks published by Nelson Doubleday, Inc., New York, possibly 1950 or 1960, Book Club Editions.
 The dust jackets have surface wear and volume 2 has a piece missing from the bottom of the spine.
 Inside, the pages are clean and unmarked and the binding is tight.
-The condition is very good.

 The richest heritage of all English literature--the plays and the poems of the immortal Shakespeare--is gathered here in two special volumes.